gittmp/analysing-glaciers/README.md

 ### Plotting

-Glacier objects also have a plot_mass_balance which plots the mass balance measurements on the Y-axis against the years the measurements were taken on the X-axis.
+`Glacier` objects also have a `plot_mass_balance` which plots the mass balance measurements on the Y-axis against the years the measurements were taken on the X-axis.

-GlacierCollection objects also have a visualisation method called plot_extremes.
+`GlacierCollection` objects also have a visualisation method called `plot_extremes`.
 This method should plot the mass balance measurements against the years for the two extreme glaciers in the collection.

 Both plotting methods should also label the axes appropriately and save the plot to a file.
-They should therefore take a file path (a Path object, as above) as an argument.
+They should therefore take a file path (a `Path` object, as above) as an argument.